grunewas/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 ```python
 displacy.render(doc, jupyter=True, style="ent")
 ```
 With statistical models, you can also use displacy to create an useful visualization of the relationships between words in the text.
 Just use `style='dep'` To generate this visualization.
+The image below gives an example of the dependency visualization created by displacy.

 ```python
 displacy.render(doc, jupyter=True, style="dep")